EndNote allows you to set up preferences for handling PDF files in your library.

 PDFs that are imported from Databases and Google Scholar often have file names that bear no relation to the article, e.g. Content Server(2).pdf or download.pdf.
 You can tell EndNote to rename the copies that you attach to your records so that they are identifiable.

-You can set up a folder and set EndNote to automatically attach any PDF you add to that folder to a record in your Library.
+You can create a folder and set EndNote to automatically create a record and attach the file for any PDF you add to that folder.
 If it has a DOI, it will also populate the record with the reference details.
 This folder needs to be fairly close to the surface, e.g. Documents\EndNote\Articles for library.
 If the full name of the pdf including the file path is more than 248 characters long (including spaces) the pdf will not open.

-Articles that don’t have a DOI will have a title that appears as the name of the PDF in pointy brackets, e.g. <Library-research-support.pdf>.
+Articles that don’t have a DOI will have a title that appears as the name of the PDF in pointy brackets, e.g. <document.pdf>.
 For these, there is a little more work to do.